zowe/docs-site/docs/user-guide/import-certificates.md

 * PKCS12 certificates
 * JCERACFKS certificates

-Review the procedure to import existing PKCS12 or JCERACFKS certificates as well as how to import a certificate stored in an MVS data set into a Zowe keyring.
+Review the procedure to import existing PKCS12 or JCERACFKS certificates as well as how to import a certificate stored in an MVS data set into a Zowe key ring.

 ## Import an existing PKCS12 certificate